Largest organisms: Fungi

 The largest living fungus may be a honey fungus of the species Armillaria ostoyae.

 A mushroom of this type in the Malheur National Forest in the Blue Mountains of eastern Oregon, U.S. was found to be the largest fungal colony in the world, spanning 8.9 km2 of area and possibly weighing as much as 35,000 tons.
 This organism is estimated to be 2,400 years old.
 The fungus was written about in the April 2003 issue of the Canadian Journal of Forest Research.
 It is not known, however, whether it is a single organism with all parts of the mycelium connected.

-A spatial genetic analysis estimated that a specimen of Armillaria ostoyae growing over 91 acre in northern Michigan, United States weighs 440 tons (4 x 10^{5} kg).
+A spatial genetic analysis estimated that a specimen of Armillaria ostoyae growing over 91 acre in northern Michigan, United States weighs 440 tons (4 × 10^{5} kg).

 In Armillaria ostoyae, each individual mushroom (the fruiting body, similar to a flower on a plant) has only a 5 cm stipe, and a pileus up to 12.5 cm across.
 There are many other fungi which produce a larger individual size mushroom.
 The largest known fruiting body of a fungus is a specimen of Phellinus ellipsoideus (formerly Fomitiporia ellipsoidea) found on Hainan Island.
 The fruiting body masses up to 500 kg.

-Until P. ellipsoideus replaced it, the largest individual fruit body came from Rigidoporus ulmarius.
+Until P. ellipsoideus replaced it, the largest known individual fruit body came from Rigidoporus ulmarius.
 R. ulmarius can grow up to 284 kg, 1.66 m tall, 1.46 m across, and has a circumference of up to 4.9 m.